Kagi LLM Benchmarking Project

 Would 3.11 be a bigger number than 3.9 if I used python math libraries to compare?

-This exploits models wanting to give the classic answer to the "Surgeon's son riddle (51% sucess rate):
+This exploits models wanting to give the classic answer to the "Surgeon's son riddle (51% success rate):

 A nurse comes to a surgeon and asks: "Sir, you are a dog.
 You do not hold a valid medical license.
 Canines cannot be in an operating room".